 We want this process to be as open as possible, so we will continue to report on the conversations we are having.
 We also welcome feedback and suggestions from our customers.
 We don’t have a full-time lobbying operation, but we do want the government to know how we, and our customers, think savings and investment could be made better.

 Risk warning: As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
-ISA rules apply.
-Pension rules apply and tax rules may change in future.
-If you need help with pensions, seek independent financial advice.
+Tax treatment depends on your individual circumstances and may be subject to change in the future.